 Natural, built and cultural heritage sites and archaeological sites will be identified and protected through the development review process under the Ontario Heritage Act.
-Ashfield-Colborne-Wawanosh may participate in any funding programs that assist residents in conserving heritage resources.
+A property does not have to be listed or designated to be considered as having cultural heritage value or interest.